STFUjs/STFU/README.md

 10000001 signifies "8-bit" symbol, 0 to 7 iterations Inclusive.

-The minimum is a 2-bit initiator that provides count of Bits in container Block count of Multiples of Blocks count of Multiples of Multiples
+The minimum is 11, a 2-bit initiator that provides the structure of BITS:

+count of Bits in container Block count of Multiples of Blocks count of Multiples of Multiples